chainengine-xyz/chainengine-sdk/README.md

 # ChainEngine Unity SDK

-ChainEngine SDK is a easy to use set of tools to enable game developers to quickly integrate their game to the Blockchain.
+ChainEngine SDK is an easy to use set of tools to enable game developers to quickly integrate their game to the Blockchain.
+Here you can find our [Documentation](https://docs.chainengine.xyz/docs/integration#unity-sdk).

 ## Installation